A signature coaching program is essential to establishing your brand and attracting clients. But where do you start?

 To make your coaching program irresistible, you’ll want to include some bonuses or incentives.

-These can be anything from additional coaching sessions, access to a private Facebook group, or a resource library with extra materials and tools to support their transformation.
+These can be anything from extra coaching sessions, private Facebook group access, or a resource library to support transformation.

 When selecting bonuses, be intentional and ensure they align with your program’s objectives.
 You want your bonuses to enhance your program’s value and offer your clients additional support to achieve their goals.

 Packaging your signature coaching program is about more than just the price and the length of your program.
-It’s about creating a transformational experience for your clients and offering them the support they need to achieve their desired outcomes.
+It’s about creating a transformational experience for your clients and supporting them in achieving desired outcomes.

 Package Your Signature Coaching Program